 - Excess tear production

 - Nausea and vomiting

 Tolerance and withdrawal are signs that your body has become dependent on tapentadol to function normally.
 In serious cases, opioid withdrawal could lead to seizures, stroke, and even death.
 That is why it is critically important to undergo withdrawal in a safe, supportive medical environment.

 Does Nucynta Cause Addiction?

-In addition to causing physical dependence, Nucynta also has a great risk for causing addiction.
+In addition to causing physical dependence, Nucynta also has a great risk of causing addiction.
 Addiction refers to behaviors that occur when a person craves and seeks a drug.
 The core feature of addiction is a powerful craving for the drug that can seem almost impossible to resist.
 This drug craving causes people to make problematic and often not wise decisions.
-People struggling with opioid addiction may fail to care for themselves, their families or meet primary obligations because of the time spent worrying, using or recovering from tapentadol.
-Individuals struggling with addiction issues may get into trouble with the law, drive under the influence of prescription pain pills, receive negative reviews at work, or get into altercations with family members.
-All of these behavioral signs of Nucynta addiction stem from the cravings and deep need to take the drug.
+People struggling with opioid addiction may fail to care for themselves, their families, or meet primary obligations because of the time spent worrying, using, or recovering from tapentadol.
+Individuals struggling with addiction issues may get into trouble with the law, driving under the influence of prescription pain pills, receive negative reviews at work, or get into altercations with family members.
+These behavioral signs of Nucynta addiction stem from the cravings and deep need to take the drug.

 Are You Ready to Be Opioid-Free?

 For the most successful rapid opioid detox treatment, call us now at (800) 423-2482!